Free Will in Ancient Thought

 The ASU library has a collection of bibliographic databases.
 The most useful for our purposes is PhilPapers.

 Reviews of A Free Will are not acceptable for your bibliography project.
 Nor are articles or book chapters that are about free will but are outside the period of history Frede discusses.
 Finally, your articles and book chapters must be from the scholarly literature.
-I am happy to pass judgement on this if you email me in advance.

-For each article or book chapter, you are to outline the main line of argument in the article or book chapter, make a judgment about the plausibility of this argument, and give reasons for your judgment.
+You are to outline the main line of argument in the article or book chapter, make a judgment about the plausibility of this argument, and give reasons for your judgment.

 Here is an example.
 In your bibliography project, use the form I use in this example.